-Figure 5.25: Feature importance from a random forest
+Figure 5.15: Feature importance from a random forest

-In this code, we've created a dictionary with feature names and importance.
-The feature importance came from the best_estimator_ method of the fitted cross-validation object.
-This is a way to access the random forest model object, that was trained on all the training data, using the best hyperparameters we viewed in the previous step. feature_importances_ is a method that can be used on fitted random forest models.
-After putting the feature names and importance in a dictionary, we create the DataFrame, and then show it sorted, descending by importance.
+In this code, we've created a dictionary with feature importances and used this along with the feature names as an index to create a DataFrame.
+The feature importances came from the best_estimator_ method of the fitted cross-validation object, so it refers to the model with the highest average testing score (i.e. the model with 50 trees).
+This is a way to access the random forest model object, that was trained on all the training data, using the best hyperparameters found by the cross-validation grid search. feature_importances_ is a method that can be used on fitted random forest models.

+After accessing all these attributes, we plot them on a horizontal bar chart, which is a convenient way to look at feature importances.
 Notice that the top 5 most important features from the random forest, are the same as the top 5 chosen by an ANOVA F-test in Chapter 3, Details of Logistic Regression and Feature Exploration, although they are in a somewhat different order.
 This is good confirmation between the different methods.

 Checkerboard Graph

 Before moving on to the Activity, we illustrate a visualization technique in Matplotlib.
 Plotting a two-dimensional grid with colored squares or other shapes on it, can be useful when you want to show three dimensions of data.
 Here, color illustrates the third dimension.
-For example, you may want to visualize model testing scores over a grid of two hyperparameters.
-This is, in fact, the use case in Activity 5, Cross-Validation Grid Search with Random Forest.
+For example, you may want to visualize model testing scores over a grid of two hyperparameters, as we’ll do in Activity 5, Cross-Validation Grid Search with Random Forest.

 The first step in the process is to create grids of x and y coordinates.
 The NumPy meshgrid function can be used to do this.
 This function takes one-dimensional arrays of x and y coordinates and creates the mesh grid with all the possible pairs from both.
-The points in the mesh grid will be the corners of the checkerboard plot.
+The points in the mesh grid will be the corners of each square on the checkerboard plot.
 Here is how the code looks for a 4 x 4 grid of colored patches.
-Since we are specifying the corners, we need a 5 x 5 grid of points:
+Since we are specifying the corners, we need a 5 x 5 grid of points.
+We also show the arrays of x and y coordinates.

 xx_example, yy_example = np.meshgrid(range(5), range(5))